openedinc/callisto/README.md

 * The column names should be the exact Caliper attribute name but converted to underscores when there is more than one word instead of camelCase.
 For example the "eventTime" attribute becomes "event_time".
 * Non-valid identified characters (alphanumeric plus underscore) should be stripped.
 So the Caliper event attribute "@context" becomes "context".
 * For attributes that are embedded inside other attributes, an underscore should be placed in between the parent and child attribute to create a column name.
 For example the id attribute inside the actor attribute would be placed in the column "actor_id".

+## Administration

+Callisto includes an admin interface, powered by [active admin](https://activeadmin.info).
+This interface is enabled by default at the `/admin` path.
+For example, in local development: http://localhost:3000/admin

+### Disabling the admin interface

+To disable the admin interface, make sure the `ENABLE_ACTIVE_ADMIN` environment variable is either not set or set it to `'false'`.

+### Admin interface security

+**NOTE:** Callisto's active admin interface should not be exposed to the public internet for anything other than development / test environments.
+Production environments should run a copy of the callisto container on a secure network with the admin interface enabled.

 ## Credits